home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

 return 0
 ```

+This line should only be printed it the validation fails.
+`"If you have issues with this script, please say something in the #devs_hassbian channel on Discord."`

 ## Testing your code
 Testing the code can be done in the folowing steps:
-1. Make sure you have the newest version from dev. `sudo hassbian-config upgrade hassbian-script-dev`
+1. Make sure you have the newest version from the upstrram dev. branch. `sudo hassbian-config upgrade hassbian-script-dev`
 2. Put your `suite.sh` file in the `/opt/hassbian/suites/` directory.
 3. Run test with `sudo hassbian-config install suite` and/or `sudo hassbian-config upgrade suite`
 	- If you added support for `-y` test this to.

 ## Documentation
 First create a new `suite.md` file in the /docs directory in your fork.